coap-security/coap-ace-poc-overview/README.md

       A suitable location for such a time server might be the communications uplink, as that has the best information available to schedule its requests for accurate time.

-   3. Distributing clock to the Client.
+   3. Implementing a trusted clock server in the Client.

       Advances in secure execution and trusted computing may enable a setup in which the Client also takes the role of a time server.
       This requires a secure environment that is secure against tampering with its local time.